gmccloskey13/mccloskey-portfolio/final_project_GarrettM.md

 ![IMG_5260](https://user-images.githubusercontent.com/78331869/109432594-e57d7280-79d9-11eb-9880-54f2f0eef74c.jpg)

 **Touchpoints**:
-Starting in 1973 with orchestral fellowships designed to increase diversity in the field and the League of American Orchestras’ (the League) report title Americanizing the American Orchestra, published in 1993.
+Starting the story in 1973 with orchestral fellowships designed to increase diversity in the field and the League of American Orchestras’report titled _Americanizing the American Orchestra_, published in 1993.
 I will then include information from two diversity studies completed by the League that collected data from its members up through 2014.
 I also intend to look at the diversity in the repertoire of American orchestras from 2014 - 2020 through various data sources.

 #### Structure
 I utilized the structure from Good charts ch.
 8, pg.
 202 and the Good Charts Workbook pg.
 132.